-In the food business it’s all about loyalty and repeat purchase.
-You might recall how you might repeatedly might have celebrated your birthday or your wedding anniversary at a certain restaurant only.
+In the food business, it’s all about loyalty and repeat purchase.
+You might recall how you might repeatedly have celebrated your birthday or your wedding anniversary at a certain restaurant only.
 This is mainly because of the vibe you get from these restaurants.

 So it’s really essential that you are able to create a linkage with your customers.